RiffleSystems/riffle-website/src/pages/essays/prelude.md

 This is an uncontroversial stance in backend web development where SQL is commonplace.
 It's also a typical approach in desktop and mobile development—many complex apps use SQLite as an embedded datastore, including Adobe Lightroom, Apple Photos, Google Chrome, and [Facebook Messenger](https://engineering.fb.com/2020/03/02/data-infrastructure/messenger/).

 However, we've observed that the primary use of database queries is to manage _peristence_: that is, storing and retrieving data from disk.
-We imagine a more expensive role for the database, where even data that would normally be kept in an in-memory data structure would be logically maintained "in the database".
+We imagine **a more expansive role for the relational database**, where even data that would normally be kept in an in-memory data structure would be logically maintained "in the database".
-In this senese, our approach is quite reminiscent of tools like [Datascript](https://github.com/tonsky/datascript), which expose a query interface over in-memory data structures.

-In many ways, powerful end-user focused tools like [Airtable](https://www.airtable.com/) are thematically similar: Airtable users express data dependencies in a spreadsheet-like formula language that operates primarily on tables rather than scalar data.
+In this sense, our approach is reminiscent of tools like [Datascript](https://github.com/tonsky/datascript) and [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) which expose a query interface over in-memory data structures.
+There's also a similarity to end-user focused tools like [Airtable](https://www.airtable.com/): Airtable users express data dependencies in a spreadsheet-like formula language that operates primarily on tables rather than scalar data.
-We think relational queries in the client UI is a pattern that deserves to be more widely used.

 ### Fast reactive queries provide a clean mental model

 A *reactive* system tracks dependencies between data and automatically keeps downstream data updated, so that the developer doesn't need to manually propagate change.
 Frameworks like [React](https://reactjs.org/), [Svelte](https://svelte.dev/), and [Solid](https://www.solidjs.com/) have popularized this style in web UI development, and end-users have built complex reactive programs in spreadsheets for decades.

 However, database queries are often not included in the core reactive loop.
 When a query to a backend database requires an expensive network request, it's impractical to keep a query constantly updated in real-time; instead, database reads and writes are modeled as *side effects* which must interact with the reactive system.
-Many applications only pull new data when the user makes an explicit request like reloading a page; doing real-time pushes usually requires carefully designing a manual approach to sending diffs between a server and client.
-This limits the scope of the reactivity: the UI is guaranteed to show the latest local state, but not the latest state from the database.
+Many applications only pull new data when the user makes an explicit request like reloading a page; keeping data updated in realtime usually requires a manual approach to sending diffs between a server and client.
+This limits the scope of reactivity: the UI is guaranteed to show the latest *local* state, but not the latest state of the overall system.

 <p>
 In a local-first architecture where queries are much cheaper to run, we can take a different approach.
 The developer can register <em>reactive queries</em>, where the system guarantees that they will be updated in response to changing data.